Supatra-P/Supatra-P/README.md

 🤔 I'm looking for an internship opportunity with a corporation.

-🌱 I’m currently learning about SRS.
+🌱 I’m currently learning about JavaScript.

+💮 My preferred career wants to be is a Full Stack Developer.

 ~~~
 :trollface: